jozillasaurus/YugiohCardList/README.md

 - Implement responsive design using media query/breakpoint (mobile)
 - Deployed site to a hosting service like Github Pages
 - Make commits to GitHub every day
-- A README.md file that contains your project worksheet, a link to your live, deployed site, and any necessary installation instructions such as npm i
+- A README.md file that contains project worksheet, a link to your live, deployed site, and any necessary installation instructions such as npm i
 - Allow user to choose favorites

 #### PostMVP